elisim/Applied-Machine-Learning/README.md

 # Applied-Machine-Learning
-Repository for code assignments of Applied Machine Learning course by Prof. Lior Rokach in Ben-Gurion University
+Repository for code assignments in Applied Machine Learning course by Prof. Lior Rokach in Ben-Gurion University